BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/fell_beings_of_mirkwood.md

 ## ADDITIONAL RULES

-- A Fell Beings of Mirkwood force must always include Razgûsh, War Leader of the North, who is always the army’s leader.
+- A Fell Beings of Mirkwood force must always include Razgûsh, War Leader of the North, who is always the army's leader.

 ## SPECIAL RULES